tarantool/doc/doc/reference/reference_rock/shard.rst

              Example: Shard, Minimal Configuration
 =====================================================================

-There is only one shard, and that shard contains only one replica.
+There is only one shard, and that shard contains only one replicated data copy.
 So this isn't illustrating the features of either replication or sharding, it's only illustrating what the syntax is, and what the messages look like, that anyone could duplicate in a minute or two with the magic of cut-and-paste.